nathanfaucett/curry_right/README.md

 curryRight
 =======

-curryRight for the browser and node.js
+curry right for the browser and node.js